 Connect to the celebration by exploring the history of Carnival.
 Slidell's Mardi Gras Museum is a must-visit on the Northshore.
 The museum houses a collection of over 800 pieces of Carnival memorabilia-dresses, costumes, scepters, goblets and throws and historical scrapbooks of past kings and queens.
 Call for tour dates and times.

 Louisiana cuisine is undeniably delicious, locals and travelers alike rave about the Southern flavor that arouses the taste buds.
 During Carnival, the sweetest of sweets can be smelled, sampled, and devoured across Louisiana's Northshore.
 The King Cake, traditionally an oval-shaped, baked cinnamon-y cake, somewhere between a coffee cake and French pastry, is filled with an assortment of flavorful fillings, topped with cream cheese icing, and sprinkled with purple, green, and gold.
 The ultimate sweet is a must-taste tradition, order from Randazzo's Camellia City Bakery in Slidell and receive a free copy of the Explore the Northshore visitor guide.
 Photo: LOLA's version, an Oooey Gooey King Cake.

 Purple, green, gold are the colors of Mardi Gras - with a little glitter, of course!
 Shoes, tops, and accessories of all sizes, patterns, and phrases decorate the shelves across Louisiana's Northshore.
 Make sure to leave a little room in your bags.
 Our local boutiques are the hot spot for the fiercest Carnival attire.

 Always dreamed of being the one throwing the beads?
 On Louisiana's Northshore your dream has come true!
-There's nothing like the adrenalin rush of being in a parade.
+There's nothing like the adrenaline rush of being in a parade.
 Local parades throughout the season, including Krewe of Push Mow, Krewe de Paws of Olde Towne, and Mystic Krewe of Mardi Paws allow you to pay a small fee to join in hosting the fun.
-On Mardi Gras Day, Tuesday, March 5, 2019, join Carnival in Covington as they celebrate 61 years of parading through the streets of downtown Covington, or one of the eclectic town parades of Krewe of Bush, Krewe of Chahta, Krewe of Folsom.
+On Mardi Gras Day, Tuesday, February 25, 2020, join Carnival in Covington as they celebrate 61 years of parading through the streets of downtown Covington, or one of the eclectic town parades of Krewe of Bush, Krewe of Chahta, Krewe of Folsom.
 Contact the Krewes directly for information on how to participate, or just the best viewing spots to relax and enjoy the fun.